yongce-liu/RoboVerse/docs/source/metasim/get_started/quick_start/12_domain_randomization.md

         robot_state["pos"][2] = table_height + clearance
 ```

-This rigid body translation preserves relative positions between entities while ensuring all are placed above the table surface.
-For manual geometry, table bounds are computed from configuration.
-For USD assets, bounds are extracted from mesh bounding boxes.
+This moves objects up/down to sit on the table surface.
+For manual geometry, bounds come from config.
+For USD assets, we extract them from mesh bounding boxes.

 ## Reproducibility